saucelabs/sauce-docs/docs/visual-testing/integrations/playwright.md

 Though this step is optional it is _highly recommended_ for ease of use / developer experience.
 By creating a custom Playwright fixture you can enable quick and convenient access to the Sauce Visual service, as well as setting and configuring global defaults which can be overridden on a per-test basis.
 See the [Playwright Fixtures Docs Page](https://playwright.dev/docs/test-fixtures#creating-a-fixture) for more information and other examples of the benefits.

-If you already have a custom fixture file, simply append the body of the example `base.extend` below to it; otherwise, create a `custom-test.ts` file with the included contents.
+If you already have a custom fixture file, append the body of the example `base.extend` below to it; otherwise, create a `custom-test.ts` file with the included contents.

 <details>
     <summary>`custom-test.ts` File contents</summary>